Vietnam's Next Top Model season 2: Episode 13

 BeU model management's director came by the house and surprised the top 4 by telling them that they were going to Singapore.
 Landing on Singapore, the girls were amazed by the country's beauty.
 Yet, they came here not for a vacation but to experience the international working- environment in one of the biggest fashion industries of Asia.
 Therefore, immediately, the four remaining girls were put in a casting of Black Market, a fashion franchise in Singapore.
 Lê Thúy, Thùy Trang, and Hoàng Thùy with their limited English struggled to understand and communicate with the foreign producers; however, they all managed to do well.

-For the elimination photoshoot, the themes of this week were to be sexy and appealing.
-In the first photoshoot, the girls posed with the male model; in the second one, the girls posed on a high bar desk while wearing long evening gowns.
-The last photoshoot was to do a close-up.
+For the elimination photoshoot, the themes of this week were to be sexy and appealing as they will be shooting in 3 different locations.
+In the first photoshoot, the girls posed with the male model at the pool; the second photoshoot was to do a close-up at the bar, and the girls posed on a high bar desk while wearing long evening gowns in the last one.

-And for the first time in VNNTM, the top 4 was walking in the international fashion show where they were seen by hundreds of people.
+And for the first time in VNTM, the top 4 was walking in the international fashion show where they were seen by hundreds of people.
+The girls then spend their last day with a trip to Universal Studios Singapore.
+After return to Ho Chi Minh City, they were surprised to see their loved ones at the model house and got spend a day with them.

 At the last judging panel of this cycle, all of the girls received tremendous praises from the judges for being confident and professional.
 However, while Hoàng Thùy was still criticized for being a bit stiff, Thùy Trang struggled to beautify her eye and facial expression, and Lê Thúy was so fragile that she hardened herself.
 Consequently, Xuân Lan handed Lê Thúy and Hoàng Thùy the final two photos, meaning Thùy Trang was eliminated even though she won the reward for having the best catwalk during the fashion show.
 Also, the host mentioned all the photographs of final four will appear in Her World Vietnam's January 2012 issue editorials like prize for their such efforts during the whole journey.

-After the elimination, the top 3 were flown to Bangkok to shooting their Her World magazine cover.
+After the elimination, the top 3 have been training and prepare for the finale, as they were flown to Bangkok to shoot for their Her World magazine cover.